- How would you describe the central message of Impermanence in your own words?

 - How did the daily chapter structure affect your reading experience?

-- How do moments of osettai (generosity) redefine what it means to receive or belong?
+- How do moments of osettai redefine receiving or belonging?

-- Which reflections on loss, grief, or memory moved you most?
+- Which reflections on loss or memory moved you most?

-- How did the juxtaposition of birth and death on Day 7 influence your understanding of impermanence?
+- How did the birth and death on Day 7 shape your understanding of impermanence?

 - What do the author’s memories reveal about healing and forgiveness?